 You’ve been injured on public property, what steps should you take?

 If you’re injured on public property, how do you go about getting the municipality to compensate you for your injuries, lost wages, and other expenses?
 We handle cases of municipal liability very differently from other cases and have teams that have built expertise in this area by doing nothing but these types of cases.
 The Farah and Farah difference is in our approach.
-We treat each case like it was happening to a member of our own family.
+We treat each slip and fall case in Jacksonville and throughout Florids like it was happening to a member of our own family.
 We’ll support you in every way possible while we help pave a road to recovery.
 We’ll tirelessly navigate, investigate and negotiate on your behalf, making time meeting with you a top priority.
 Contact us any time, day or night, to talk, ask questions, and run through your options – all completely free of charge.

 [i]https://www.jacksonville.com/news/metro/2016-06-22/story/big-tab-americans-disabilities-compliance-coming-due-jacksonville